Emergency Fund Calculator

-You should set aside the money for your emergency fund in a separate savings accounts (preferably online for higher rates and hidden away from view), as putting the cash in an investment account doesn’t provide easy access when you need the money quickly.
+You should set aside the money for your Rainy Day and Emergency Funds in separate savings accounts (preferably online for higher rates and hidden away from view), as putting the cash in an investment account doesn’t provide easy access when you need the money quickly.

-Just remember, your emergency fund is not meant to be saved and then later used for a vacation you’ve always wanted; That should be a separate account.
+Just remember, these funds are not meant to be saved and then later used for a vacation you’ve always wanted; That should be a separate account.

 Why are Rainy Day and Emergency Funds the foundation of financial security?

 Depending on your financial situation, any unexpected expense or the loss of income could derail your financial plans.
 If you don’t have money set aside to pay for these unexpected financial events, you’ll most likely pull money from your paycheck or retirement accounts, or even take on debt.

 Any of these scenarios could cause a number of financial headaches, including late payments, fees, taxes, or missed savings payments, just to name a few.
 Having a strong financial foundation will ensure you have the money set aside to handle these unexpected expenses and stay on track of your Financial Plan, without depleting any of your other resources.